BrandonHetherly/Rope_Game/README.md

 # Rope_Game
-first python project (replicating the "ladder toss" backyard game)
+Replicating the "ladder toss" backyard game

 ### What are the rules of the game?
 - There are two teams each team has three tosses